Gabeperson/mineshare/README.md

 mineshare is a simple, no portforwarding proxy app for small Minecraft servers (1.8.x-1.21.x)

-Essentially, it lets you _share_ your *mine*craft servers without much setup other than running one executable.
+Essentially, it lets you _share_ your *mine*craft servers without any setup other than running one executable.
+(People who join your server don't need to download anything!)

 ## Basic Usage: